Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Evaluation of AoSA using Classification Models

 \subsubsection{Local Interpretability}

 Local Interpretability aids in comprehending and interpreting a prediction regarding a particular data instance.
 We applied both SHAP and LIME to interpret the given instance.
 Figure~\ref{fig:shap_sample_1}~\ref{fig:shap_sample_2}~\ref{fig:shap_sample_3} depicts a SHAP force plot that outlines how each attribute affects the prediction of a given sample.
 The base value indicates the mean of all predicted probabilities.
 The prediction for the given data is shown in bold.
 The hues blue and red signify the key attributes used to generate the prediction for the given instance.
-Red denotes attributes that increase the performance for the particular data instance, whereas blue represents features that diminish the performance.
+Red denotes attributes that increase the model score for the particular data instance, whereas blue represents features that diminish the model score.
 The most influential features for the prediction are located near the red-blue borderline, and the width of the color bar represents the influence of that feature in the prediction score.

 Figure~\ref{fig:shap_sample_1} demonstrates the SHAP interpretation for a specific legitimate account.
-We analyze that the predicted value for this sample is -5.32, which is smaller than the base value.
-The feature values highlighted in red, in this case, \texttt{retweet ratio} and \texttt{hashtag ratio}, have been shown to boost output values.
-Also, features like \texttt{account age, mention ratio}, and \texttt{mean like count} lessen the model's output value.
-The local interpretation of a specific bot account is illustrated in Figure~\ref{fig:shap_sample_2}.
-The output value mentioned in the plot is 2.01, which is higher than the base value.
-The features shown in red have a beneficial impact on the output value, with the \texttt{following count} having the highest influence.
+We can analyze that the predicted value for this sample is -7.10, which is smaller than the base value, so it is predicted as human.
+The feature values highlighted in red, in this case, \texttt{mean of like count}, have been shown to boost the model score.
+Also, features like \texttt{account age, following count, url ratio, and standard deviation of length of tweets} decreases the model's score.
+The local interpretation of a specific automated account is illustrated in Figure~\ref{fig:shap_sample_2}.
+The output value mentioned in the plot is 0.99, which is higher than the base value.
+The features shown in red have a beneficial impact on the output value, with the \texttt{account age} having the highest influence.

-Figure~\ref{fig:shap_sample_3} illustrates the local interpretation of incorrectly classified data; in this case, the sample actually represents a bot account that was mistakenly identified as a real account.
-In this scenario, the model score is significantly impacted by the features indicated by the blue color.\\